DiscordBotssS/HA_menstrual_gauge/README.md

 3. Restart Home Assistant.

-**Note:** The card file is automatically copied to `/config/www/community/menstruation_gauge/menstruation-gauge-card.js` when the integration loads.
-If you need to copy it manually, it's located at `custom_components/menstruation_gauge/frontend/menstruation-gauge-card.js`.

-4. Add Lovelace resource:

-## How to add Lovelace resource (UI steps)

-1. Open Home Assistant.
-2. Go to `Settings` -> `Dashboards`.
-3. Open your target dashboard.
-4. Click `⋮` (top right) -> `Resources`.
-5. Click `+ Add Resource`.
-6. Enter:
-   - URL: `/local/community/menstruation_gauge/menstruation-gauge-card.js`
-   - Type: `JavaScript Module`
-7. Save and reload browser (hard refresh recommended).
+**Note:** The card is automatically registered and available immediately after the integration loads.
+The card file is served from `custom_components/menstruation_gauge/www/menstruation-gauge-card.js` and is automatically added as a Lovelace resource - no manual configuration needed!
+After restarting, reload your browser/view (hard refresh recommended: `Ctrl+F5` or `Cmd+Shift+R`) to ensure the card is loaded.